-Panasonic G9 versus Sony RX10 IV
+Panasonic G9 vs Sony RX10 IV

 The Panasonic Lumix DC-G9 and the Sony Cyber-shot DSC-RX10 IV are two enthusiast cameras that were announced, respectively, in November 2017 and September 2017.
 The G9 is a mirrorless interchangeable lens camera, while the RX10 IV is a fixed lens compact.
 The cameras are based on a Four Thirds (G9) and an one-inch (RX10 IV) sensor.
-The Panasonic has a resolution of 20.2 megapixel, whereas the Sony provides 20 MP.
+The Panasonic has a resolution of 20.2 megapixels, whereas the Sony provides 20 MP.

 Body comparison: Panasonic G9 vs Sony RX10 IV